grant-TraDA/NLP-2022W/PROJECTS/contrastive_learning-NaturAI/FINAL_project2/readme.md

 Data used in the experiments is available at https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

 Experiments were conducted on the Google colab platform.
-In order to run them, downloading the dataset and uploading it to the Google disk is necessary.
+In order to run them, downloading the dataset and uploading it to the Google drive is necessary.

 There are several main scripts:
 * BERT_contrastive_voting_functions_tests - script that implements and tests contrastive learning + voting approach.
 The changed part when compared to project 2 is a new loss function inside training